What Do Agricultural Inspector Do?

 - Monitor the operations and sanitary conditions of slaughtering or meat processing plants.

-What Every Agricultural Inspector Should Know
+Things an Agricultural Inspector Should Know How to Do

 When polled, Agricultural Inspectors say the following skills are most frequently used in their jobs: